of The International Society for the Study and Prevention of Perinatal and Infant Death (ISPID, Inc.) - A New York Non-Profit Corporation

 Section 5.1: Designations

 The Officers of the Corporation shall be chosen by the Board of Directors by majority vote, with or without a formal meeting.
 The Officers of the Corporation shall exercise the powers and perform the duties set forth in these Bylaws or that are determined from time to time by the Board of Directors.
 The same individual may simultaneously hold more than one office in the Corporation.
-The Board of Directors may choose an Executive Director, a Chairperson, Vice Chairperson, Secretary, Treasurer and other such other Officers as it shall deem necessary or appropriate.
+The Board of Directors may choose a Chairperson, Vice Chairperson, Secretary, Treasurer and other such other Officers as it shall deem necessary or appropriate.
+The Officers will comprise the Executive Committee of the Corporation.

 Section 5.2: Term of, and Removal from Office

 Each Officer of the Corporation shall hold office until his or her successor is chosen and qualified.
+An Officer must stand for re-election every 4 years and must be approved by a majority vote of either the Board of Directors or the General Membership.
 Any Officer may be removed, with or without cause, at any time by the Board of Directors by the affirmative vote of a majority of the Directors then in office.
 Removal from office, however, shall not prejudice the contract rights, if any, of the person removed.
 Any vacancy occurring in an office of the Corporation may be filled for the unexpired portion of the term by the Board of Directors.
 Nomination and election procedures shall be as determined by the Board of Directors, to the extent not inconsistent with the law, the Articles of Incorporation, or these Bylaws.

 Section 5.3: Compensation